SjoerdKoop/vicon_control/README.md

 When it is not possible to run the Lunar distribution, it is worth a try to attempt to run the software with other distributions.
 I have heard it also worked with Kinetic.

+**System X is not able to connect or not getting data from system Y**

+* Check the hardware, make sure the cables are properly connected
+* Make sure the IP address is set to the system you want to connect to
+* Make sure the ports of both systems are equal
+* Check the descriptions in [Setting up the connection](https://github.com/SjoerdKoop/vicon_control#setting-up-the-connection)

 **I would like to change the functionality, how can I modify and run the code?**

 Feel free to change any file.
 Updates in ROS workspaces can be applied by running *catkin_make* in the workspace.
 Updates tot the *robot_control* package can be applied by running make in *vicon_control/robot_control*.